- 1. The Requirement

 Results and analysis of these tracking activities can serve as the basis for reviews by stakeholders and advocates (see SWE-018).

-The software development team uses approved engineering processes to achieve the specified results and performance.
-Reviews, audits and tracking of the actual use of the specified processes by the software development team is a function of software assurance (see SWE-022).
+The software development team uses approved engineering processes to achieve specified results and performance.
+Reviews, audits, and tracking of the actual use of the specified processes by the software development team is a function of software assurance (see SWE-022).